 Strong communication is the most important tool in a remote business owner's toolkit.
 After all, a survey of remote employees conducted by Slack6 found that new remote workers are more likely to struggle with communicating effectively and finding the resources they need to do their work.

-With office centricity no longer being the norm, you need ways for your employees to communicate remotely.
+With office centricity no longer being the norm, you need to adapt to new communication channels in a remote work environment.

-It's your responsibility to establish what you want your organization's best practices for communication and collaboration to look like in a virtual world.
-Employees should feel free to send a quick message asking for help or setting up an ad-hoc video call to collaborate on a project.
+It's your responsibility to establish what you want your organization's best practices for effective communication and collaboration to look like in a virtual world.
+Employees should feel free to send a direct message asking for help or setting up an ad-hoc video call to collaborate on a project.

-In addition, your expectations for the real-time responses you'd get in a physical office may need to be adjusted to fit your new remote business.
-For example, you may consider allowing your team to mute their notifications when they need some uninterrupted time to get work done.
+In addition, you may need to adjust your company-wide communication etiquette policy for your virtual workforce.
+For example, you may allow your team to mute their notifications when they need some uninterrupted time to get work done.
 You may also opt for more flexible hours for when your team should be online over strict office hours to allow for more freedom.

-Equip your team with the virtual tools they need
+Equip your remote teammates with the virtual tools they need

 For example, managers may need a project management system to help prioritize their team's tasks.
-Designers may need their own Adobe license to edit their files.
-Customer support will likely require a CRM to keep their contacts organized.
+Designers may need their own Adobe Creative Cloud license to edit their files.
+Customer support and sales professionals will likely require a CRM to keep their contacts organized.

 Whatever your team looks like, your employees are bound to have unique software needs to do their best work.
 It's a good idea to check in to ensure everyone has what they need to be successful.